PowerDNS/pdns/docs/common/secpoll.rst

 If this setting is made empty, no polling will take place.
 Organizations wanting to host their own security zones can do so by changing this setting to a domain name under their control.

-To make this easier, the zone used to host secpoll.powerdns.com is available `here <https://github.com/PowerDNS/pdns/blob/master/docs/secpoll.zone>`_.
+To make this easier, the zone used to host secpoll.powerdns.com is `available <https://github.com/PowerDNS/pdns/blob/master/docs/secpoll.zone>`_.

 To enable distributors of PowerDNS to signal that they have backported versions, the PACKAGEVERSION compilation-time macro can be used to set a distributor suffix.